The holidays are upon us and you know what that means: family get-togethers. A time to enjoy good food and spend time with our friends and relatives.

 Too many images in an email can divert a reader from engaging with your CTA.
 Your copy should be able to stand alone and vice versa.
 A header image and one complimentary image in the body of your email are enough to communicate your message.

-Don’t be the long-winded relative in someone’s inbox—communicate efficiently and experience the benefits of enthusiastic engagement.
+Don’t be the long-winded relative in someone’s inbox.
+Follow these 3 email marketing tips to communicate efficiently and experience the benefits of enthusiastic engagement.
 Babcox Innovation Group is here to help—let’s chat about your next campaign.

 Kelsey Mayer joined Babcox Media in 2019 as Email Marketing Specialist and is now Digital Marketing & Audience Manager.
 She has a background in content marketing, social media management, and event planning.
 Kelsey is a 2013 graduate of The Ohio State University.
 Connect with Kelsey on LinkedIn or by email.